wangcongcong123/ttt/README.md

 ## Last

 I have been looking for PyTorch alternatives that can help train large models with Google's TPUs in Google's GCP VM instance env.
 Although the [xla](https://github.com/pytorch/xla) lib seems good, I gave it up due to some bugs I found hard to fix.
 Something like "process terminated with SIGKILL" confused me a lot, and took me loads of time, and eventually fail to solve after searching all kinds of answers online ([ref1](https://github.com/PyTorchLightning/pytorch-lightning/issues/1590), [ref2](https://github.com/huggingface/transformers/issues/3660), the community looks not that active in this field).
-Later on, some clues online tell me this is something related to memory overloading and I expect the xla lib will be more stable release in the future.
-It works well when being experimented with [the MNIST example](https://cloud.google.com/tpu/docs/tutorials/mnist) provided in Google's official website but comes up the "memory" problem when tested on big models like transformers (I did not make this transformers' [xla_spawn.py](https://github.com/huggingface/transformers/blob/master/examples/xla_spawn.py) run successful either).
+Later on, some clues online tell me this problem is something related to memory overloading and I expect the xla lib will be more stable release in the future.
+It works well when being experimented with [the MNIST example](https://cloud.google.com/tpu/docs/tutorials/mnist) provided in Google's official website but comes up the "memory" problem when tested on big models like transformers (I did not make this 🤗 transformers' [xla_spawn.py](https://github.com/huggingface/transformers/blob/master/examples/xla_spawn.py) run successful either).

 Hence, I shift to learn Tensorflow as a newcomer from PyTorch to make my life easy whenever I feel needed to train a model on TPUs.
 Thankfully, Tensorflow-2.0 makes this shift not that difficult although some [complains](https://twitter.com/snrrrub/status/1301228252325797888) on it always go on.
 After around three days of researching and coding, I end up with this simple package.
 This package is made public-available in hope of helping whoever has the same encountering as me.
 Most of the training code (so-called boilerplate codes) flow in this package looks a style of PyTorch due to my old habit.
 Hopefully, this makes it easy to know Tensorflow-2.0 when you are from PyTorch and you need TPUs.